 About

-The Allocator’s Lens is a personal blog focusing on total fund strategy, portfolio construction, risk, liquidity, and governance.
+The Allocator’s Lens is where I write about the things that actually keep allocators up at night — total fund strategy, portfolio construction, risk, liquidity, and governance.

-I write from the perspective of an institutional investor with experience in asset allocation, asset-liability management, and total portfolio design.
-My background includes roles in pension and institutional investing, covering strategic asset allocation, liability-driven investing, balance sheet strategy, total fund management, and investment risk.
+I write from the perspective of an institutional investor working across asset allocation, asset-liability management, and total portfolio design.
+My background spans pension and institutional investing, with experience in strategic asset allocation, liability-driven investing, balance sheet strategy, total fund management, and investment risk.
+I am trained as both an investor and a risk professional, with credentials across finance, alternatives, actuarial science, and enterprise risk.

-• How should long-horizon asset owners define their true risk target?
+• How should long-horizon asset owners actually define their true risk target?

 • What does a total portfolio approach look like in practice?